-Trump celebrates impeachment acquittal, condemns political foes
+Trump celebrates impeachment acquittal, lashes out at political foes

 Senate Republicans voted to acquit Trump of abuse of power for pressing Ukraine to investigate political rival Joe Biden, a contender to be the Democratic nominee in the Nov.
 3 presidential election, and of obstructing a congressional investigation of the matter.

-Democrats were unclear about their next steps in investigating Trump.
+Democrats were uncertain about their next steps in investigating Trump.
 There are several pending court cases related to Democratic efforts to get more information from Trump, and Pelosi issued a statement saying the House would protect the Constitution “both in the courts of law and in the court of public opinion.”

-Democrats have suggested they might subpoena John Bolton, Trump’s former national security adviser, to testify to House committees.
+But Democrats would not say whether they would subpoena John Bolton, Trump’s former national security adviser, to testify to House committees.
 Senate Republicans rejected Democratic efforts to subpoena Bolton to testify during the trial.

 Democrats have expressed concern an acquittal would encourage a president who already challenges political norms, painting him as a threat to U.S. democracy and a demagogue who has acted lawlessly.